arthry/fsev/README.md

 ### Usage

 ```
-fsev <command>
+$ fsev <command>
 ```

-This will run the given command when a file change event occurs in the current directory or subdirectories.
+This will run the given command when a file change event occurs in the current directory or subdirectories. *Ctrl-C* to exit.

-Example:
+### Example

 In a new directory: